Dr. Abhaykumar R. Vasavada

-Andrew Chang, MBBS (Hons), PhD (Syd), FRANZCO, FRACS, is a vitreoretinal ophthalmologist.
-Positions include Consultant Vitreoretinal Surgeon and Head of the Retinal Unit at the Sydney Eye Hospital, Clinical Associate Professor University of Sydney, medical director of Sydney Retina Clinic, Secretary General of the Asia-Pacific Vitreoretinal Society (APVRS) and NSW RANZCO Committee member serving on the Federal RANZCO Council.
-Prof. Chang graduated from University of Sydney Medical School, underwent registrar training at the Sydney Eye Hospital and fellowship training at Royal Victorian Eye and Ear Hospital, Manhattan Eye Ear and Throat Hospital and the University of California Davis.
-He was awarded a PhD for research into retinal angiography and is involved in clinical trials research and is the Section Editor of Clinical and Experimental Ophthalmology.
-Professional awards include the Achievement Award and Distinguished Service Award of the Asia Pacific Academy of Ophthalmology (APAO) and the RANZCO Excellence in Teaching Award.
+Associate Professor Andrew Chang is a vitreoretinal surgeon and ophthalmologist.
+He is Head of Ophthalmology and Head of the Retinal Unit at the Sydney Eye Hospital, Clinical Associate Professor at the University of Sydney and Medical Director of Sydney Retina Clinic.
+He graduated from University of Sydney Medical School and trained at the Sydney Eye Hospital with fellowships at Royal Victorian Eye and Ear Hospital and in the United States, and was awarded a PhD for research into retinal and choroidal angiography.
+In international ophthalmology, he serves as the Secretary General of the Asia-Pacific Vitreoretinal Society and Council Member of the Asia Pacific Academy of Ophthalmology.
+Professional awards include the Achievement Award and Distinguished Service Award of the Asia Pacific Academy of Ophthalmology and the RANZCO Excellence in Teaching Award.

 Dr. Hadi Prakoso